 - Infrastructure: Production workshops, warehouses, offices.

-- State of Disrepair: Partially in ruins, some parts remain accessible.
+- State of disrepair: Partially in ruins, some parts remain accessible.

 - Access: Access is restricted and requires discretion and caution.